Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the information concerns other criminal offences; or

 - the commission receives a request under the Official Information Act 1982 (New Zealand's freedom of information legislation).

 In relation to the latter, the act provides conclusive and good reasons to withhold information.
-Relevant grounds to withhold information that is part of an active investigation may include whether releasing the information:
+Relevant grounds to withhold information that is part of an active investigation may include whether releasing the information is likely to:

-- is likely to prejudice the maintenance of the law; or
+- prejudice the maintenance of the law; or

-- would be likely to prejudice unreasonably the commercial interests of the person that supplied or is the subject of the information, where that prejudice is not outweighed by public interest considerations that favour releasing the information.
+- prejudice unreasonably the commercial interests of the person who supplied or is the subject of the information, where that prejudice is not outweighed by public interest considerations that favour releasing the information.

 The commission can issue confidentiality orders under Section 100 of the Commerce Act to prevent the disclosure of information to others during an investigation if it is necessary or desirable to protect the integrity of the investigation.

 The commission also operates a whistleblowing tool, which allows a person to anonymously report cartel conduct.
 Leniency is not available to parties involved in cartel conduct reported through the whistleblowing tool.